tang121388/bubble-shooter-game/README.md

-# Monster Survivors - Online Game Platform
+# Bubble Shooter Game

-A modern gaming platform featuring classic HTML5 games.
-Currently hosting Bubble Shooter and more games coming soon!
+A modern HTML5 Bubble Shooter game with classic gameplay and modern design.
+Match and pop colorful bubbles in this addictive arcade game!

 ## Features

 - Responsive design for both desktop and mobile
-- Classic HTML5 games
+- Classic bubble shooting gameplay
 - Modern UI with Apple-inspired design
 - SEO optimized structure
 - Fast loading and performance